-As wars in Afghanistan and Iraq come to an end, soldiers are returning home to thankful communities.
-These brave men and women are striving to get back to their normal, everyday lives after being way for so long.
+As wars in Afghanistan and Iraq come to an end, soldiers from these war zones are returning home to thankful communities.
+These men and women, away from their families for long periods of time, strive to get back to their normal, everyday lives.

 Some of these soldiers have sustained injuries or illnesses while on duty.
 These injuries can make it difficult for veterans to adjust or find and maintain employment.
 In some cases, these individuals will need medical treatment in order to recover.Veterans benefits are supposed to help members of our armed forces get the care they need at affordable rates, but the system itself seems to be causing additional problems for those in need of assistance.